MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

       // Read clipboard contents using navigator.clipboard
       navigator.clipboard.readText().then(text => console.log(text));
   }

-  // Add event listener for clipboard change navigator.clipboard.addEventListener("clipboardchange", callback);
 ```

-## 4. Event spec details
+## 4. Event spec details and open questions

 ### 4.1 User permission requirement

-#### 4.1.1 Option A: clipboard-read permission required
+#### 4.1.1 clipboard-read permission required to listen to clipboardchange event
 Since the clipboard contains privacy-sensitive data, we should protect access to the clipboard change event using a user permission - clipboard-read.
 The web author should ensure that the site has the permission before it starts listening to this event.
 We should consider logging a warning message if the web author starts listening to clipboardchange without acquiring the permissions since web developers might miss integrating the permissions flow into their user experience.

+Users can request permissions in two ways:
+1. By performing a read operation like read or readText using Async clipboard API.
+2. By explicitly requesting "clipboard-read" permission, the API for this is still under discussion (https://github.com/w3c/permissions/issues/158)

-##### Pros:
+##### Pros
-1. More defensive approach, guards against potential misuse of clipboard change event
+1. More defensive approach, guards against potential misuse of clipboard change event.
 2. Ensures user consent before accessing clipboard data.

-##### Cons:
+##### Cons
 1. Not a clear user flow for requesting permissions.
 2. Additional complexity for both implementation and web authors.

+To simply further, we can prompt user for permissions as soon as the "addEventListener" method is called with "clipboardchange" in case the permissions are not already granted.
+This is still open for discussion as it is not a common pattern to prompt user for permissions when attaching event listeners.

-#### 4.1.2 Option B: No permission required
+#### 4.1.2 Considered alternative: No permission required
 Since no data is being sent as part of the clipboardchange event, it can be argued that we don't need any permission to simply know when clipboard contents change.
 This will simplify the user flow as they don't need to explicitly ask for permissions before listening to the event.

-##### Pros:
+##### Pros
 1. Simpler implementation and user experience

-##### Cons:
+##### Cons
 1. Open to privacy attacks which simply monitor clipboard changes without user consent.
-2. May violate privacy regulations in certain jurisdictions.

 ### 4.2 Page focus requirement
 As per the current spec, we should not fire "clipboardchange" event when a page is not is focus.
 This is in-line with the current behavior where async clipboard API is not accessible unless the given page is in focus.
 We do fire the event when a page regains focus. (incase the clipboard contents changed meanwhile)

-#### Option 1: Page required to be in focus to receive event
+#### 4.2.1 Page required to be in focus to receive event

-##### Pros:
+##### Pros
 1. More defensive and prevents background scripts from misuse of clipboardchange events.
+  1.a) Example - Malicious scripts can detect when a cryptocurrency wallet address is copied to clipboard and replace it with attacker's address and that way redirect payment to attacker's account.
+  1.b) Example - Passwords / authentication keys / access tokens are frequently copied to clipboard and can be retrieved by malicious scripts reading clipboard in background.
 2. Can simplify implementation since browsers can simply check for clipboard change on page focus.
+However, this needs to be further investigated.
-3. In-line with current async clipboard focus APIs which require focus to access
+3. This is in-line with current async clipboard focus APIs which require focus to access.

-##### Cons:
+##### Cons
 1. Might restrict web app scenarios which need to listen to clipboardchange events in the background.
-2. Could result in a less responsive user experience if clipboard changes are detected with a delay.
+2. Could result in a less responsive user experience if clipboard changes are detected with a delay - if clipboard got changed when the browser was in background, the event is fired only when the browser regains focus.
+The delay here is the duration between actual copy of contents to clipboard and firing of the clipboardchange event in browser.

-#### Option 2: No focus requirement
+#### 4.2.2 Considered alternative: No focus requirement

 ##### Pros:
-1. Opens possibility for more user scenarios (TODO - find examples)
+1. Opens possibility for more user scenarios

 ##### Cons:
-1. Might be open to misuse (TODO - find examples)
+1. Might be open to misuse
 2. Not much useful unless page focus requirement is removed from the async read/write clipboard API.
 3. Could lead to higher resource consumption due to continuous monitoring.